7 Financial habits of healthy businesses

 4. Keep dates with your bank accounts and financial reports

-Read your your balance sheet and your profit & loss statements on the same day, and do it every week.
-If you don’t know how to read them, ask your finance guy or girl to teach you.
+Read your balance sheet and profit & loss (P&L) statements on the same day, every week (‘Money Mondays’ or ‘Finance Fridays’ anyone?).
+If you don’t know how to read them, ask for help.

 Doing these two things weekly helps you to build a watertight understanding of your financial position.
 When it’s consistent, you will be better able to spot unusual spending patterns and red flags.
 And you will also be in a better position from which to make decisions that impact your bottom line.

-5. Nurture a relationship with a startup-savvy bookkeeper
+5. Nurture a relationship with the right bookkeeper

-So often, startups just go and find an accountant because they need to have one.
-The truth is, startup finance is very different from small business finance.
+So often, businesses go and find an accountant because they need one.
+The truth is, finance for startups and fast growing SMEs is very different from typical small business finance.
 What you need is a bookkeeper who knows the difference, and can guide and coach you if they spot problems.

 6. Keep bank accounts separate, and your personal finance in good order

-Your personal accounts must be separate from your startup accounts.
+Your personal accounts must be separate from your business accounts.
 It’s the beginning of good habits, to account for your spending from the right place.
-It’s cleaner, it makes reporting easier, it makes it simpler to see how your startup is performing.
+It’s cleaner, it makes reporting easier, it makes it simpler to see how your business is performing.

 When you have your bank accounts separate, you’ll also be better able to see what state your personal finances are in.
 As they say, good habits start at home!
 If your personal finances are a mess, fix those problems.
 Bad personal financial habits will carry over into your business!